The content

 Herodotus, The

-Histories, early 5th
+Histories, mid 5th

 century BC.
 Xenophon, Spartan

-Society, 5th
+Society, late 5th

 century